kchinzei/search_logger_obsidian_plugin/README.md

 ## Installation

-You also need to setup Search Logger Extension for your browser.
+You also need to setup [Search Logger browser extension](https://github.com/kchinzei/search_logger) for your browser.

 - Clone this repo.
 - Make sure your NodeJS is at least v16 (`node --version`).